Windows CMD Commands: Mastering the Command Prompt

 Without a specified drive, the vol command shows information for the currently selected drive.

-The where command searches for the location of a file using a search pattern and prints the location to the command line.
+The where command locates a file based on the search pattern and displays its path in the command line.
 The syntax for the command is:

 Omitting the location searches for the file in the current directory without going through subdirectories.
 To perform a recursive search, add the /r parameter.
 For example: